 Another study has shown some correlation between the levels of oxidants in the air and eye irritation at certain times of the year.
 The presence of aerosol is also suggested to be a critical factor.
 Oxidants can dissolve in the tear film and acidify it, further irritating the mucous membrane of the eye.

-Arsenic, asbestos, benzene, lead, chlorofluorocarbons, particulate matter and dioxin
+- Arsenic, asbestos, benzene, lead, chlorofluorocarbons, particulate matter, and dioxin

-VIDEO Symptoms in the Eye
+Symptoms in the eye

-Burning and redness
+- Burning and redness sensations

-Increased risk of infections
+- Increased risk of infections

-Visual difficulties including refractive errors and impaired color vision
+- Visual difficulties including refractive errors and impaired color vision

-Risk groups include those who remain outside for a long time.
+Individuals who are at a particularly high risk of these effects of air pollution exposure include those who remain outside for a long time.

-The treatment of eye symptoms without infection or allergy is simply to cool the eyes by washing them gently with clean water, followed by a cool compress.
+The treatment of the eye symptoms of air pollutant exposure without the presence of an infection or allergy is simply to cool the eyes by washing them gently with clean water, followed by the application of a cool compress.

 Lubricating eye drops and the use of sunglasses are also helpful options.
 Contact lenses and eye makeup should be avoided until the eyes are healed completely.